 After you sign in and check with the priest, go to the ambo and check the lectionary to see it is set for the correct day.
-If you are the 1st Lector, make sure the announcements are on the lectern.
+If you are the First Lector, make sure the liturgical binder is present with the announcements and interssesory prayers.
 Read through them a couple times.
 Check for any names you cannot pronounce, and ask the priest if you are unsure.

-If you are the 2nd lector, make sure you know where your reading is in the lectionary on the ambo.
-Make sure the grey Lector’s Binder is on the shelf in the ambo.
+If you are the Second Lector, make sure you know where your reading is in the lectionary on the ambo.
 Open up the binder and look at the general intercessions.
 Read through them a couple times.
 Check for any names you cannot pronounce, and ask the priest if you are unsure.
 Return the binder to the ambo shelf.

 Where should the Lectors sit?

-The lector should sit in the first couple pews near the ambo, normally in the side pews near the statue of St. Joseph.
+The lector should sit close to the Sanctuary, normally in the side pews near the statue of St. Joseph.

 The prayers of the faithful will normally be said by the second Lector.
-The folder containing the intercessions should have been placed on the ambo shelf, prior to the beginning of Mass.
-The lector should proceed directly to the ambo and begin the prayer after the priest says the introductory part.
-Make sure that you respond to the petition, “Lord hear our Prayer”, together with the congregation, you are not an announcer but a participant.
+If a Deacon is serving he will recite the prayers.
+The lector should proceed directly to the ambo and begin the prayer after the priest says the introductory which will include "let us offer our prayers".
+Make sure that you respond to the petition, “Lord hear our Prayer”, together with the assembly, you are not an announcer but a participant.
 Pause for three seconds at the end of each prayer and before saying, ‘We pray to the Lord.’